kubernetes-sigs/lws/docs/examples/sample/README.md

 Below are some examples to use different features of LeaderWorkerSet.

+## A Minimal Sample

-Deploy a LeaderWorkerSet with 3 groups and 4 workers in each group.
+Deploy a LeaderWorkerSet with 3 groups and 4 workers per group.
 You can find an example [here](lws.yaml)

-## Multi template for leader/worker pods
+## Multi-template for Pods

 LWS support using different templates for leader and worker pods.
-You could find the example [here](lws-multi-template.yaml), leader pod's spec is specified in leaderTemplate, and worker pods' spec is specified in workerTemplate.
+You can find the example [here](lws-multi-template.yaml), leader pod's spec is specified in leaderTemplate, and worker pods' spec is specified in workerTemplate.

 ## Restart Policy

 You could specify the RestartPolicy to define the failure handling schematics for the pod group.
 By default, only failed pods will be automatically restarted.
-When the RestartPolicy is set to RecreateGroupOnRestart, it will recreate the groups on container/pods restarts.
+When the RestartPolicy is set to RecreateGroupOnRestart, it will recreate the pod group on container/pod restarts.
 All the worker pods will be recreated after the new leader pod is started.
 You can find an example [here](lws-restart-policy.yaml).

 ## Rollout Strategy

 Rolling update is vital to online services with zero downtime.
-For LLM, this is particularly important, which helps to mitigate the stockout situation.
+For LLM inference services, this is particularly important, which helps to mitigate stockout.
 Two different configurations are supported in LWS, `maxUnavailable` and `maxSurge`:

-- MaxUnavailable: It indicates how many replicas are allowed to be unavailable during the update, the unavailable number is based on the leaderWorkerSet Replicas.
-Default to 1.
+- `MaxUnavailable`: Indicates how many replicas are allowed to be unavailable during the update, the unavailable number is based on the spec.replicas.
+Defaults to 1.
-- MaxSurge: It indicates how many extra replicas can be deployed during the update, default to 0.
+- `MaxSurge`: Indicates how many extra replicas can be deployed during the update.
+Defaults to 0.

 Note that maxSurge and maxUnavailable can not both be zero at the same time.